ANU-Rocketry/control-panel/README.md

 You'll need a Raspberry Pi and your laptop, and some way of putting them on the same network.
 You can network with point-to-point ethernet or a hotspot + Linux compatible wifi dongle (don't need wifi dongle on newer Pi's).
 You cannot use ResNet as they block the ports we need.

+Set-up takes about 20 minutes of supervised work, then several hours (~1 for RPi 4b, 4 for RPi 2b) of waiting in the final step where you build Python 3.10 from source, plus a quick command at the end.

 1. Start up the Raspberry Pi and get internet access and a terminal
     * Option 1: If you have two ethernet cables and the router we use, plug the Pi into a LAN slot on the router, plug the external ethernet (eg ResNet) into the WAN slot, connect your laptop to the router's wifi, and SSH into `192.168.0.5`
     * Option 2: If you have a monitor, mouse, keyboard, and ethernet cable+port / wifi dongle / onboard wifi, you can just use those and open a terminal in the Raspbian desktop
     * Option 3: if you have a micro SD card reader and onboard wifi / a wifi dongle and a wifi network (hotspots are easy), you can configure it to connect to that wifi network by changing a config file on the SD card.
 See [this tutorial](https://www.raspberrypi-spy.co.uk/2017/04/manually-setting-up-pi-wifi-using-wpa_supplicant-conf/)
 1. Open a terminal
-    1. Go to your home folder (type `cd ~` in the terminal)
-    1. `sudo apt-get update`
-    1. `sudo apt-get install git screen python3-pip libusb-1.0-0 libusb-1.0-0-dev` (note the dashes where you'd expect periods to be in the libusb headers)
+    1. `sudo apt-get update && sudo apt-get install git screen python3-pip libusb-1.0-0 libusb-1.0-0-dev` (note the dashes where you'd expect periods to be in the libusb headers)
     1. `screen -S rocketry_session` (this opens a fresh terminal which you can close without stopping running processes, so your SSH window can be closed)
         1. If you need to leave and come back without stopping the process, press Ctrl+A then Ctrl+D and close the SSH session.
 When you get back, run `screen -r` to resume it.
 1. Build the LabJack Exodrvier
     1. Clone the Exodriver repository (`git clone https://github.com/labjack/exodriver`)
-    1. Go into the repository (`cd exodriver`)
-    1. Run installation script (`sudo ./install.sh`)
+    1. Run installation script (`cd exodriver && sudo ./install.sh && cd ~`)
-    1. Go to your home folder (`cd ~`)
 1. Install this repository
     1. Clone this repository (`git clone https://github.com/ANU-Rocketry/control-panel`)
-1. Install Python 3.10 from source (based off this: https://itheo.tech/installing-python-310-on-raspberry-pi)
-    1. `wget -qO - https://raw.githubusercontent.com/tvdsluijs/sh-python-installer/main/python.sh | sudo bash -s 3.10.0` (this will take an hour for a new Pi and **3-4 hours** for an older one!)
-        1. Once done, you can safely delete the `Python-XXX.tar.xz` and `Python-XXX` folders
-    1. `sudo python3.10 -m pip install --upgrade pip`
-    1. `cd control-panel/src`
-    1. `sudo python3.10 -m pip install -r requirements.txt`
-        1. The sudo is VERY IMPORTANT.
-Otherwise the startup script will not be able to find the pip modules because they'll be locally installed otherwise
 1. Configure startup script
     1. `sudo nano /etc/rc.local`
     1. Replace the contents with: